 This is one of the more expensive voice recorders on our list but when you consider features and sound quality you can understand the price tag.

-With 2 high-fidelity microphones, and 7 presets audio scenes which find the right combination of audio settings for you.
+With two high-fidelity microphones, and seven presets, which find the right combination of audio settings for you.
 This small appliance can record in top quality whether you are in a small classroom or giant lecture hall.

 The large screen, powerful battery and the fact it can record in MP3 are also added bonuses.